greyblake/nutype/README.md

 );
 ```

-Note, that we also explicitly got `UsernameError` enum generated.
+Note, that we also got `UsernameError` enum generated implicitly.

 Ok, but let's try to obtain an instance of `Username` that violates the validation rules: